-The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the Disputed Domain Name.
+The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain name.

-Notably, the Complainant contends that the Disputed Domain Name is confusingly similar to both its VIRGIN and VIRGIN HOTELS trademarks because:
+Notably, the Complainant contends that the disputed domain name is confusingly similar to both its VIRGIN and VIRGIN HOTELS trademarks because:

-- it is similar to the former trademark because it adds the descriptive terms "uk" (referring to the United Kingdom) and 'hotel'; and - it is similar to the latter because it merely omits the final "s" of the VIRGIN HOTELS trademark and adds only the descriptive term "uk".
+- it incorporates the Complainant's trademarks VIRGIN in their entirety; - it adds the descriptive terms "london" and "hotel" (referring to the London hotel operated by the Complainant's Virgin Hotels business); and - it merely omits the final "s" of the VIRGIN HOTELS trademark and adds only the descriptive term "london".

-The Complainant further contends that the Respondent has no rights or legitimate interests in respect of the Disputed Domain Name.
-In this regard, it says that the content of the Respondent's Website will confuse Internet users into believing that the Disputed Domain Name is operated by, or connected to, the Virgin Group and the phishing emails sent amount to illegal activity and that both actions indicate a lack of legitimate interests.
-The Complainant further contends that there is no evidence that the Respondent has ever been known by the Disputed Domain Name, used or has plans to use the Disputed Domain Name in connection with a bona fide offering and that it is hard to conceive of a legitimate use to which the Disputed Domain Name could be put.
+The Complainant further contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
+In this regard, it says that the content of the Respondent's Website is designed to deceive Internet users into thinking that the disputed domain name is operated by, or connected to, the Complainant and the phishing emails sent amount to illegal activity and that both actions indicate a lack of legitimate interests.
+The Complainant further contends that there is no evidence that the Respondent has ever been known by the disputed domain name, used or has plans to use the disputed domain name in connection with a bona fide offering and that it is hard to conceive of a legitimate use to which the disputed domain name could be put.

-The Complainant draws attention to Virgin Enterprises Limited v. eby bakas, WIPO Case No. D2024-1041, relating to the domain name <virginukhotels.com>, in which: the respondent's website was identical to the Respondent's Website; an identical email address was mentioned in the text of the scam emails; and there was a finding of a pattern of bad faith behaviour.
+The Complainant draws attention to Virgin Enterprises Limited v. eby bakas, WIPO Case No. D2024-1041, relating to the domain name <virginukhotels.com>, and Virgin Enterprises Limited v.
+John Seke, WIPO Case No. D2024-2796, relating to the domain name <virginukhotel.com>.
+The Complainant points out that in both cases the respondents' websites were identical to the Respondent's Website; an identical email address was mentioned in the text of the scam emails; and there was a finding of a pattern of bad faith behavior.
 Further, that the Respondent's email address in this case is identical to that used by the respondent in Virgin Enterprises Limited v.
-WhoisSecure / Ebuka Uche, WIPO Case No. D2021-2955, relating to the domain name <virginwideband2.com>, which again suggests a lack of legitimate interests or rights in the Disputed Domain Name as well as a pattern of bad faith.
+WhoisSecure / Ebuka Uche, WIPO Case No. D2021-2955, relating to the domain name <virginwideband2.com>, which again suggests a lack of legitimate interests or rights in the disputed domain name as well as a pattern of bad faith.

-Finally, the Complainant contends that the Disputed Domain Name was registered and is being used in bad faith because the Respondent's Website was set up to intentionally deceive consumers into thinking that the Respondent's website is operated by, or connected to, the Virgin Group, the Disputed Domain Name has been set up in order to operate a scam and the Respondent has intentionally attempted to attract, for commercial gain, Internet users by creating a likelihood of confusion as to the source, sponsorship, affiliation or endorsement of the Respondent's Website.
-The Complainant says that, taking into account the extensive copying of the Complainant's Website and the emails claiming to be from the Complainant's founder, it is clear that the Respondent was aware of the Complainant and its hotel business at the time of registering the Disputed Domain Name.
+Finally, the Complainant contends that the disputed domain name was registered and is being used in bad faith because the Respondent's Website was set up to intentionally deceive consumers into thinking that the Respondent's website is operated by, or connected to, the Virgin Group, the disputed domain name has been set up in order to operate a scam, and the Respondent has intentionally attempted to attract, for commercial gain, Internet users by creating a likelihood of confusion with the Complainant's trademarks as to the source, sponsorship, affiliation or endorsement of the Respondent's Website.
+The Complainant says that, taking into account the extensive copying of the Complainant's Website and the emails claiming to be from the Complainant's founder, it is clear that the Respondent was aware of the Complainant and its hotel business at the time of registering the disputed domain name.
 It says that the Respondent is engaged in a pattern of registering and using domain names in bad faith.